Skip to main content

 Ph.D.
 2018, Duke University

 His research interests are in the art, archaeology, and topography of ancient Greece in the Archaic and Classical periods.
-His current book project, Death and Diplomacy: Citizens and Immigrants in Archaic and Classical Athenian Cemeteries, investigates the ways in which immigrant communities expressed their identity through tombstones and burial plots in the cemeteries of ancient Athens.
-He is also a member of a collaborative research project publishing the portrait sculpture from the Athenian Agora Excavations.
+His current book project, Death and Diplomacy: The Politics of Immigration and Burial in Classical Athens, investigates the ways in which immigrant communities expressed their identity through tombstones and burial plots in the cemeteries of ancient Athens.
+He has received research support for this project from the Center for Hellenic Studies, where he was a resident fellow in 2022-2023 and the National Endowment for the Humanities, which will support his fellowship at the American School of Classical Studies in Athens in Spring 2025.
+He is also a member of a collaborative research project publishing portrait sculpture from the Athenian Agora Excavations with Sheila Dillon (Duke University) and Elizabeth Baltes (Coastal Carolina University).
 In all his research, he implements GIS (Geographic Information Systems) and digital mapping tools to study archaeological evidence spatially.

-At UNC, Professor Shea teaches a range of courses on Greek archaeology and sculpture.
+At UNC, Professor Shea teaches a range of courses on Greek archaeology and sculpture and archaeological applications of GIS.

 Curriculum Vitae